hexfet/radio_tool/README.md

 The protocol_chk project controls deviation supported radio chips and runs deviation protocol files (slightly modified).

-The receiver_chk protocol decodes PPM, PWM, and SBUS.
+The receiver_chk project decodes PPM, PWM, and SBUS.
 Results are sent to the USB serial port.